OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

   - [ ] All related/child issues are closed.
   - [ ] All stop ship issues are completed.
 - [ ] Legal: all necessary approvals granted.
+- [ ] Innovation: IP identified and any applicable disclosures submitted
 - [ ] Translation: Feature may only proceed to GA if it has either `Translation - Complete` or `Translation - Missing` label
   - If all translation has been delivered to `release` branch, feature owner adds label `Translation - Complete`.
   - If missing translation does not cause a break in functionality, nor a security or production outage risk, feature owner adds label `Translation - Missing`.